Scholarships, Research Opportunities & Internships

 UIC is home to an open-access Interdisciplinary Undergraduate Research Journal (IURJ), which aims to disseminate the work of UIC’s undergraduate researchers in order to further scientific discovery and scholarly dialogue.
-It is co-sponsored by the Office of Undergraduate Research, the Honors College, the Graduate College, and the University Library and work is underway to publish the next issue in Winter 2019.
+It is co-sponsored by the Office of Undergraduate Research, the Honors College, the Graduate College, and the University Library.

 Undergraduates, please submit a scholarly or scientific article for publication.
-The deadline is June 1st.
 Be sure to work with a faculty member on preparing your manuscript for review, since a faculty member’s endorsement is required as part of the process.